 Certain projects may be required to comply with other codes or regulations, such as federal or special state regulations.
-Those codes may take precedence over the VUSBC, and the Accessibility and Energy Conservation Standards.
+Those codes may take precedence over the USBC, and the Accessibility and Energy Conservation Standards.
 All such codes shall be clearly stated in the Preplanning Documents and displayed on title sheets of preliminaries and working drawings.
 The mixing of code requirements between two editions of the code is not allowed.
-Code requirements in one section are often dependent upon conformance with requirements in other sections, therefore are not allowed without written authorization from the Code Official.
+Code requirements in one section are often dependent upon conformance with requirements in other sections, therefore are not allowed without written authorization from the Building Official or his or her designee.